 - Add coriander powder, garam masala powder, salt.
 Mix well.

-- Cover and cook till the water of the tomatoes dries up and it becomes very soft.
+- Cover and cook the tomatoes on medium heat until soft.

 - Increase the heat to high, add pureed spinach and saute it for a minute.